The equivalence of Bell's inequality and the Nash inequality in a quantum game-theoretic setting: An example

-and for this game, the strategy pair $(p^{\star},q^{\star})=(1,1/2)$ exists as a NE when $\Delta<-2$.
+For this game, the strategy pair $(p^{\star},q^{\star})=(1,1/2)$ exists as a NE when $\Delta<-2$.
 The converse is also true in that when $\Delta<-2$ the strategy pair $(p^{\star},q^{\star})=(1,1/2)$ becomes a NE.
-That is, for the considered game and the strategy pair, the Nash and Bell's inequalities becomes equivalent.
-Thus the strategy pair $(p^{\star},q^{\star})=(1,1/2)$ can exist as a NE, in either of the two games (\ref{Game1},\ref{Game2}) only in those situations in which Bell's inequality is violated.
+That is, for the considered game and the strategy pair, Nash and Bell's inequalities becomes equivalent.
+The strategy pair $(p^{\star},q^{\star})=(1,1/2)$ therefore exists as a NE in both the games (\ref{Game1}, \ref{Game2}) when Bell's inequality is violated.